 Why?
 The ball may move too quickly to be properly captured on camera as all cameras have a finite frame-speed.

 As one University of Cardiff paper says, “If the frame-speed is, say, 100 frames per second, and the ball is moving at about 100 mph it will travel about 1.5 feet between frames”.

 This margin of error can cause controversy during big points.

 During the 2007 Wimbledon final between Rafael Nadal and Roger Federer, a ball that appeared to be out was called in by 1mm.

 There are other occasional problems with the system.
 During a 2017 match between Rafael Nadal and Borna Coric, the Hawk-Eye graphic failed to show on screen, with Nadal seeming sceptical about the final call.

 But despite the problems with Hawk-Eye, it’s a lot more reliable than human line judges.

 Studies have suggested 8.2% of all line calls involving balls within 100mm of a court line will be called incorrectly by line judges.

 This means you can expect line judges to make four errors per set, and Hawk-Eye will happily mop up the mistakes as long as the technology is present on court.

-Caroline Wozniacki’s third round defeat to Zhang Shuai was shrouded in controversy after three calls went against the Danish due to Hawk-Eye, though she insisted the system was inaccurate in furious outbursts at the umpire.
+Caroline Wozniacki’s third round defeat to Zhang Shuai in 2019 was shrouded in controversy after three calls went against the Danish player due to Hawk-Eye, though she insisted the system was inaccurate in furious outbursts at the umpire.